-The LTI is committed annually in tranches (rolling system) and paid out in cash according to target achievement at the end of the assessment period.
-Each LTI tranche generally has an assessment period of four years.
-At the beginning of each tranche, objectives are set to be achieved in each year of the assessment period.
-The target assessment for each individual year of the tranche is carried out at the end of the fiscal year.
-The overall assessment for the tranche is carried out at the end of the assessment period, based on the average of target achievement over the individual years and the change in the share price, including dividends.
+The LTI is committed annually in tranches with a duration of four years each (rolling system) and paid out in cash according to target achievement after the end of the assessment period.
+Each LTI tranche has an assessment period of one year.
+The assessment period is the last year of every LTI tranche.
+At the beginning of each tranche, objectives are set to be achieved in the assessment period of the respective tranche.
+The target assessment for the assessment period of the respective tranche is carried out after approval of the audited IFRS consolidated financial statements relevant for the assessment period.
+The overall assessment for the tranche is carried out on the basis of the target achievement in the assessment period and the change in the share price, including dividends.

-The Remuneration Committee may vary the number and duration of tranches to smooth out and avoid transition effects.
-For example, the Remuneration Committee may provide for another shorter-term tranche at the start of the LTI contract period.
-If the number and/or duration of tranches is varied, the target values of the tranches shall be adjusted in such a way that there is no overall increase or reduction.
+In the event of changes to the LTI program, The Remuneration Committee may vary the number and duration of tranches to smooth out and avoid transition effects.
+For example, the Remuneration Committee may provide for further shorter-term tranches at the start of the LTI program.
+If the number and/or duration of tranches is varied, care shall be taken to ensure that increases or reductions in the aggregate LTI target amount are avoided as far as possible.
+The Remuneration Committee determines which tranche of the LTI program a new Executive Board member will join.

 The LTI is based on a financial performance criterion and a non-financial performance criterion.
 The financial performance criterion is the Group ROCE weighted at 80% and the non-financial performance criterion is a sustainability target weighted at 20%.
 The Remuneration Committee may set a different weighting of the performance criteria for individual tranches, although the weighting of the financial performance criterion shall not be less than 70% and the weighting of the non-financial performance criterion shall not exceed 30%.
+The Group ROCE is calculated in and in accordance with the audited IFRS consolidated financial statements of PALFINGER AG.

 Overview of performance criteria for the LTI

 Financial Non-financial

-Performance criterion Weighting ROCE 70%-80% Sustainability target 20%-30%
+Performance criterion ROCE Sustainability target

+Weighting 70%-80% 20%-30%